Accounting & Bookkeeping

 The capacity ceiling for solo practitioners is real, and it’s remarkably consistent.
 Whether the practice focuses on tax, bookkeeping, advisory, or a mix, solos hit a wall somewhere between 15 and 30 clients.
 The specific number depends on service complexity and client mix, but the wall itself is universal.

 And the wall isn’t about accounting skill.
-Every solo practitioner I’ve consulted with has the technical competence to handle 50, 60, even 80 clients’ worth of accounting work.
+Most solo practitioners have the technical competence to handle 50, 60, even 80 clients’ worth of accounting work.
 What they don’t have is the operational capacity.
 Because in a solo practice, you are simultaneously the practitioner, the project manager, the administrative assistant, the billing clerk, the marketing department, the IT support, and the janitor.

 The math is brutal.
 A solo practitioner has roughly 2,000 working hours per year (50 weeks at 40 hours, leaving vacation and sick time).
-At 18 clients, Marcus was spending about 110 hours per client per year — 9 hours per client per month.
-Of those 9 hours, roughly 4 were actual accounting work.
-The other 5 were operational overhead: client communication (1.5 hours), invoicing and payment follow-up (0.5 hours), document collection (1 hour), scheduling and admin (1 hour), and workflow tracking (1 hour).
+At 18 clients, that is about 110 hours per client per year — 9 hours per client per month.
+Of those 9 hours, roughly 4 are actual accounting work.
+The other 5 are operational overhead: client communication (1.5 hours), invoicing and payment follow-up (0.5 hours), document collection (1 hour), scheduling and admin (1 hour), and workflow tracking (1 hour).

 $90,000